Eddie Klep

-Edward Joseph Klep (October 12, 1918 – November 21, 1981) was born in Erie, Pennsylvania.
-Most notably, Klep became the first white American to play baseball in the Negro leagues when he pitched three innings for the Cleveland Buckeyes on May 29, 1946, in a loss against the Chicago American Giants in Grand Rapids, Michigan.
+Edward Joseph Klep (October 12, 1918 – November 21, 1981) was an American baseball player who is most notable as the first white person to play in the Negro leagues.
+Born in Erie, Pennsylvania, he achieved the aforementioned distinction when he pitched three innings for the Cleveland Buckeyes on May 29, 1946, in a loss against the Chicago American Giants in Grand Rapids, Michigan.

 Klep was featured on the cover and in a feature article in the Spring 2002 issue of Elysian Fields Quarterly.